kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 ### Static Predictive Queries

 Static predictive queries are used to impute missing values from an entity table.
-That is, the target column has to appear in the same table as the entity we are making a prediction for.
+That is, the target column has to appear in the same table as the entity you are making a prediction for.
 KumoRFM will then mask out the target column and predict the value from related in-context examples.

-For example, we can predict the age of users via
+For example, you can predict the age of users via

 ```
 PREDICT users.age FOR users.user_id=1